 The Lincoln event is to honor 40 nurse leaders who are RNs age 40 and under for their leadership talents within the profession/community.
 Our goal is to encourage the development of young nurse leaders across the state.
 The reception in Lincoln, Honoring Nurse Leadership: 40 under 40 will be attended by the honorees and their guests as well as state senators, deans and directors, and leaders from the following organizations: hospitals, LTC, health insurance industry, banking, public health, rural health, and nursing organizations.
 Attached is a nomination form if you know of a nurse leader deserving of this honor.
 Deadline for nomination is August 17th.

 The Omaha event is a conference/summit titled Nursing Leadership at All Levels: Bedside to Boardroom.
 This conference will award 6.5 contact hours and takes place on Sept.
 14th from 8 – 4:30pm.
 See attached Registration form for more info.
-Register on our website at http://neactioncoalition.org Pay Pal is available for ease of payment.
+Register on our website at https://neactioncoalition.org Pay Pal is available for ease of payment.
 See link at top of left hand side of page.
 You may also print the PDF registration available in the links at the bottom left and mail in your registration with a check payable to NAC.
-Hotel link is http://hamptoninn.hilton.com/en/hp/groups/personalized/O/OMADNHX-LES-20120913/index.jhtml?WT.mc_id=POG free shuttle to and from meeting
+Hotel link is https://hamptoninn.hilton.com/en/hp/groups/personalized/O/OMADNHX-LES-20120913/index.jhtml?WT.mc_id=POG free shuttle to and from meeting